Free TV Tickets For The Late Show with Stephen Colbert

 The Late Show with Stephen Colbert Age Requirements

 The Late Show with Stephen Colbert Host Profile

 Stephen Colbert is a comedian and former host of The Colbert Report.
 Colbert is most known for the character he played on the show, an eccentric political know-it-all.

-On Late Show, Colbert throws away his conservative persona and brings his own personality to late night television on CBS.
+On The Late Show, Colbert threw away his conservative persona artfully used on the The Colbert Report and brings his own personality to late night television on CBS.

 The Late Show with Stephen Colbert Background